In a health emergency

 While it may seem like we’re all going through a collective experience right now, everyone's reaction will be individual and personal to them.
 There’s no ‘right’ or ‘wrong’ way to respond after someone dies, and however you feel – even if you don’t feel strongly at all – it’s OK.
 We should try not to judge ourselves or others.

 Ultimately, grief has its own journey; there’s no time limit, and we can’t predict or force it.
 Allowing yourself to acknowledge and process your feelings of sadness will help you to move through them.
 However, a bereavement can sometimes trigger mental health difficulties, such as depression or anxiety.
-You can read more about the link between bereavement and mental health in this blog.

 If you do find yourself struggling with feelings of bereavement or heightened anxiety, you may benefit from reaching out for support from one of these organisations: